japila-books/spark-sql-internals/docs/spark-sql-JdbcUtils.md

 `truncateTable`...FIXME

-NOTE: `truncateTable` is used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>>.
+`truncateTable` is used when `JdbcRelationProvider` is requested to [write the rows of a structured query (a DataFrame) to a table](spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider).

 === [[savePartition]] Saving Rows (Per Partition) to Table -- `savePartition` Method